ovh/docs/pages/platform/ai-training/11_HOWTO_create_data/guide.en-gb.md

 ### Step 6: Creating your **data** object

-Set a name for your **data** object.
-This name should be an all lowercase alphanumeric string with underscores allowed.
+Set a name for your **data** object, this name should be an all lowercase alphanumeric string with underscores allowed.

 Once the name is selected you can set a flag to directly import your data.
 This will trigger a synchronization between the Object Storage container and your **data** object.
 If the data you are creating is input data for your training workload you should set this flag.

 ![data creation name](images/06_data_creation_name.png){.thumbnail}

 Before submitting the creation you can see the equivalent command to use with the **\$partner\_short client** to create the same **data** object.

-The **AI Training** service is mainly supposed to be used through the **\$partner\_full client**.
+The **AI Training** service is mainly supposed to be use through the **\$partner\_full client**.
 The control panel only offers a subset of the features and is meant to help you get started before using the client.

 Finally click `Send`{.action} to submit your **data** creation.

 ### Step 7: Consulting your **data** objects

-Once the creation is submitted you are redirected towards the **data** objects menu of **AI Training**.
-From this list you can check the
-**data** objects created along with their synchronization status.
+One the creation is submitted you are redirected toward the **data** objects menu of **AI Training**.
+From this list you can check the **data** objects created along with their synchronization status.

 ![image](images/07_data_list_synced_unsynced.png){.thumbnail}

 In particular:
-> * `Last import` gives you the status of the last synchronization triggered from the Object Storage to the **data** object.
+* `Last import` gives you the status of the last synchronization triggered from the Object Storage to the **data** object

-> * `Last export` gives you the status of the last synchronization triggered from the **data** object to the Object Storage.
+* `Last export` gives you the status of the last synchronization triggered from the **data** object to the Object Storage

 You can trigger a synchronization by accessing the actions on the far right of the list entry.
 You only need to select the direction of your synchronization and you get the equivalent command to use with the **\$partner\_short client**.

 ![image](images/08_data_synchronization.png){.thumbnail}